Short Story Link to heading

 This post is going to assume that you have some knowledge about services in Amazon’s ECS, and how it works, and already know a lot about how Shippable deployments work.

-Health Check Grace Period
+Health Check Grace Period Link to heading

 First, let’s understand what exactly happens when you try to bring up docker containers in AWS.
-This will assume you are using ALBs and Target Groups, but the same principals should apply for ELBs as well.
+This will assume you are using ALBs and Target Groups, but the same principles should apply for ELBs as well.

 Above is a typical configuration for a target group.
-What you can see from this image is that the Unhealthy threshold is currently set to 6 pings, with an interval of 6 seconds.
+What you can see from this image is that the Unhealthy threshold

 As soon as a docker container is started (regardless of if it’s ready to receive traffic), the ALB will begin pinging the health endpoint to see if it is healthy.
 If it reaches the unhealthy threshold, it marks the container as bad, and will bring it down.